Étaples art colony: Nationalities

 The painters of two of the colony's nationalities, Americans and Australians, have been the subject of special studies.
 Among the earliest Americans to visit the town were Walter Gay, who was making a name for himself with Realist subjects at the time, and Robert Reid, whose long career as a painter of young women in outside settings began with portraits of peasants in Étaples before his return to the U.S. in 1889.
-Another early visitor was Homer Dodge Martin, who was painting on the coast between 1882-6.
+Another early visitor was Homer Dodge Martin, who was painting on the coast between 1882 and 1886.
 His work included a topographical view of the harbour (Gallery 3).

 In 1889 the Paris-based salon genre painter, Elizabeth Nourse, included the town on her tour.
 She created paintings there including "Milk Carrier", "Fisher Girl of Picardy", "An Etaples Fair" and "Street Scene".
-Later on Eanger Couse moved to the town and lived there between 1893-6, painting its streets and fisher folk.
+Later on Eanger Couse moved to the town and lived there between 1893 and 1896, painting its streets and fisher folk.
 His "Coastal Scene, Etaples" is particularly worth noting for its interpretation of light.
 Myron Barlow (1873–1937) also had a home in Étaples from the late 1890s to his death and specialised particularly in figures in interiors.
-Among his students there was Norwood Hodge MacGilvary (1874–1949), who studied under him in the years 1904-6.
+Among his students there was Norwood Hodge MacGilvary (1874–1949), who studied under him in the years 1904–6.

-Max Bohm lived in the area between 1895-1904.
+Max Bohm lived in the area between 1895 and 1904.
 Described as a romantic visionary, his heroic depiction of Étaples fishermen, "En Mer" (see Gallery 3), received a gold medal at the Paris Salon in 1898.
 He then moved out of the town to Trépied and while there founded the Société Artistique de Picardie which took over arranging the annual exhibitions of work by local artists started in 1892 by Eugène Chigot.
 In 1912 the society's president was George Senseney (1874-1943), who was listed as still living in Etaples in a catalogue of works by American etchers the following year.